isomerpages/moe-yiochukangsec/pages/Testpage.md

         </thead>
         <tbody>
             <tr>
-                <td class="yck-td">Science in daily life</td>
+							<td class="yck-td"><p>Science in daily life</p></td>
-                <td class="yck-td">Students learn Science processes such as photosynthesis and energy conversion in food chains that are paramount to the support of life in the ecosystem.</td>
+                <td class="yck-td"><p>Students learn Science processes such as photosynthesis and energy conversion in food chains that are paramount to the support of life in the ecosystem.</p></td>
             </tr>
             <tr>
-                <td class="yck-td">Science in society</td>
+                <td class="yck-td"><p>Science in society</p></td>
-                <td class="yck-td">Students apply Science concepts and understand the impact of Science in society.
+                <td class="yck-td"><p>Students apply Science concepts and understand the impact of Science in society.
 The vertical farming facility taps on sustainable and innovative technology to grow plants/food in a limited space.
-This relates to the importance of finding innovative solutions to grow food in land-scarce Singapore as observed in the urban farming movement.</td>
+This relates to the importance of finding innovative solutions to grow food in land-scarce Singapore as observed in the urban farming movement.</p></td>
             </tr>
             <tr>
 							<td class="yck-td"><p>Science and the environment</p></td>
-                <td class="yck-td">Students understand how energy can be conserved through the application of sustainable technology and the importance of conserving biodiversity.</td>
+                <td class="yck-td"><p>Students understand how energy can be conserved through the application of sustainable technology and the importance of conserving biodiversity.</p></td>
             </tr>
         </tbody>
     </table>